handwriting.ca

 I am left-handed.
 Will that affect my handwriting?

-No. It is a common misconception to think that left-handed people write with a certain slant, usually slanted back to the left.
+Not at all.
+It is a common misconception to think that left-handed people write with a certain slant, usually slanted back to the left.
 A study was conducted to assess left- vs right-handedness.
 The handwriting experts could not ascertain whether the samples were written by left-handed or right-handed people.
 This eliminates any bias one might have regarding the personality traits of left- or right-handed people.

 Back to Top